-The capital of the Alentejo region, Évora, is steeped in history and culture with a refreshingly youthful atmosphere thanks to its significant student population.
+The capital of the Alentejo, one of the most beautiful regions in Portugal, Évora, is steeped in history and culture with a refreshingly youthful atmosphere thanks to its significant student population.

 Add a Few Days in the Alentejo: We have put together a 4 Day Alentejo Itinerary starting with 2 days in Évora.
 A fabulous Portugal road trip through some of the country’s most scenic and historic countryside.